 There are ways to reduce the risk associated with investing in shares.
 The following are common measures that investors should have in place to control the risks associated with buying shares.
 Keep in mind that this is general advice only and may not be suitable for your personal circumstances.

 Not having all your eggs in one basket is a motto that strongly applies when it comes to buying shares.
 Probably the worst mistake a new investor can make is to not diversify adequately.
-Diversification refers to making sure an investor has shares in several companies of different industries/sectors/countires etc, thereby reducing the risk relative to the return.
+Diversification refers to making sure an investor has shares in several companies of different industries/sectors/countries etc, thereby reducing the risk relative to the return.
 The degree of diversification is to the discretion of the investor.
 For example, if you decide to invest your entire portfolio in a single company dominated by the oil price, a collapse of the oil price will result in a collapse of your entire investment.
 Hence why it is important to diversify across different industries.
 Diversification on the share market can take many forms, for example investing in different sectors or different countries or both.
-For example, a well-diversified portfolio may have exposure to Telecommunications, Materials, Financials, Consumer Staples, Information Technology and International, just to name a few.
+For example, a well-diversified portfolio may have exposure to Telecommunications, Materials, Financials, Consumer Staples, Information Technology, and International, just to name a few.
 The difficult part is knowing which sectors are most suitable and more importantly which companies within the sector are suited to your investment goals.
-One of the problems that often arises with diversification is that investors diversify at the cost of understanding their investments.
+One of the problems that often arise with diversification is that investors diversify at the cost of understanding their investments.
 Diversification is an important step when building your own portfolio.

 It is vitally important to understand the company you are buying a share of.
 These days many investors forget that when they buy a share they are actually buying a part of a business and not just a digital ticker code.
 Without fully understanding the company’s operations, its financials or future outlook it is very hard to determine if it will be a good investment.
 The problem arises when you are interested in a firm, however you are unable to fully understand its business model.
 In order to diversify adequately, you may be forced to look outside your scope of understanding.
 If you don’t have the time or expertise on how to analyse companies a finance professional may come in useful.
 Having a professional equity analyst to contact and discuss the company will potentially lead to better investment decisions.